Book Lists

 Beyond the Chocolate War

-The school year is almost at an end, and the chocolate sale is ancient history.
-But no one at Trinity School can forget the Chocolate War.
-Devious Archie Costello, commander of the secret school organization called the Vigils, still has some torturous assignments to hand out before he graduates.
-In spite of this pleasure, Archie is troubled that his right-hand man, Obie, has started to move away from the Vigils.
+The school year is almost at an end, and the chocolate sale is past history.
+But no one at Trinity School can forget The Chocolate War.
+Devious Archie Costello, commander of the secret school organizationcalled the Virgils, stall has some torturous assignments to hand out before he graduates.
+In spite of this pleasure, Archie is troubled by his right-hand man, Obie, who has started to move away from the Virgils.
 Luckily Archie knows his stooges will fix that.
-But Obie has some plans of his own.
+But won''t Archie be shocked when he discovers the surprise Obie has waiting for him?
+And there are surprises waiting for others.
+The time for revenge has come to those boys who secretly suffered the trials of Trinity.
+The fuse is set for the final explosion.
+Who will survive?

 Frenchtown Summer